-The University ensures that all teaching staff meet the minimum requirements with respect to their educational level and that they are educated in areas very close to the topics they teach.
-The procedures regarding promotion take into account the quality of teaching and research activity of the staff.
+The university ensures that all teaching staff meet the minimum requirements with respect to their educational level and that they are educated in areas very close to the topics they teach.
+The procedures regarding promotion consider the quality of teaching and research activity of the staff.

-There are 18 teaching staff vs. 22 students in the program which is a good ratio for delivering the program.
+There are 18 teaching staff vs. 22 students in the conventional program which is a good ratio for delivering the program.
 All teaching staff have relevant M.Sc./PhD degrees.
-From the discussion with the staff it became clear that everyone is satisfied with the transparent workload model (40-40-20).
+From the discussion with the staff, it became clear that everyone is satisfied with the transparent workload model (40-40-20).
 According to the information provided to the committee, the number of teaching staff is adequate to support the program.
-The teaching staff rank is appropriate to offer a quality program of study.
+The teaching staff rank is appropriate to offer a quality program of study, but further training is needed for consideration of online delivery.

-Students evaluate the educational work and the instructors receive feedback via different routines (via surveys as well as daily interaction and communication).
+Students evaluate the educational work, and the instructors receive feedback via different routines (via surveys as well as daily interaction and communication).